HaroldMitts/wininstall/README.md

 List Volume
 Exit
 ````
-> ***Important***: in the 3rd command, enter the disk number for the USB device, in place of the [disk number] command placeholder.
+> ***Important***: in the 3rd command, enter the disk **number** for the USB device, in place of the [disk number] command placeholder.
+For example, if Diskpart tells you the USB device is Disk 3, enter `Select Disk 3` for the 3rd command.
 If you do not know the disk number, Diskpart can tell you by running `list disk` and noting the disk number.

 ![Disk Manager view of USB](https://github.com/HaroldMitts/wininstall/blob/master/img/USB-diskMgmt.png)